deffen3/rally_game/README.md

 1. Weapon type should affect vehicle mass
 1. Visible Shield and Armor icons.
 Shield should be a faint bubble over top vehicle.
 Armor can be some grey stuff surrounding your vehicles sides.
 1. Weapon icon blinks if weapon on cooldown?
+1. UI Transform works different on Mac?
+UI is in the middle of the screen.

 ## How to run